bytemare/slsa/README.md

 ---

-This release verification process is designed to provide SLSA Level 3 compliance and collect additional hermetic Level 4 reproducibility evidence.
+This release verification process is designed to verify SLSA Level 3 compliance and collect additional hermetic Level 4 reproducibility evidence.
 This verification process ensures:

 | Stakeholder                   | Benefit                                                       |